-Perfect for participants of the North East Ladybird Spot, explore helpful resources to help you identify ladybirds this summer.
+Perfect for participants of the North East Ladybird Spot, explore helpful resources to help you identify ladybirds across the region.

 There are 46 ladybird species in Britain.
 Some are brightly coloured and easily recognised as ladybirds: these 26 species are known as ‘conspicuous ladybirds’.
 The remaining 20 species are small and less brightly coloured and are the ‘inconspicuous ladybirds’.

 Many ladybirds can be found without any equipment and searching by eye can be a successful way to observe and identify ladybirds.
-However, as ladybirds are all less than 10 mm long, it is often helpful to examine them with a hand lens so that the features can be easily seen.
-Some good places to spot ladybirds include amongst herbaceous vegetation, shrubbery and on trees.
+Some good places to spot ladybirds include herbaceous vegetation, shrubbery and on trees.

 FSC Guide to Ladybirds of the British Isles